Darragh-Grealish/clouseau/COVER.md

 - ArrayList: Instead of using the standard std::vector, we developed a custom ArrayList, which resizes by doubling the array size when full.
 This gave us more control over memory management.

 - HashMap: Our custom HashMap was built using open addressing with double hashing for collision resolution, along with lazy deletion.
-The array automatically rehashes and doubles in size when the load factor exceeds 0.75, improving performance during high-volume operations.
+The array automatically rehashes and doubles in size when the load factor exceeds 0.7, improving performance during high-volume operations.

 - Set: To handle collections of unique elements effectively, we built a custom Set structure.
 This ensures no duplicates and provides critical features like intersections, insertions, and existence checks, optimizing operations that involve handling unique data sets.

+- Trie: Allows us to store a character in every node, spelling out different words as we traverse down the tree.
+Children nodes are a HashMap with a Character & pointer to next node.
+Each node has children, unless it is marked "isEndOfWord", in which case it may or may not have children E.g. work, workplace.
+Letter 'k' can be "isEndOfWord" with a child node 'p'. insert(word) iterates through the word creating new Nodes if they don't exist. search() checks if the prefix exists, then uses collect_all_words() to gather resulting words into an ArrayList.

 Each of these choices was made to optimize performance, ensure scalability, and improve overall efficiency while staying true to the project’s requirements.